Safeguarding and Protecting Children and Young People

 - adopt safeguarding best practice through our policies, procedures and code of conduct for club members

-- ensure everyone understands their roles and responsibilities in respect of safeguarding children and young people
+- ensure everyone on the committee, understands their roles and responsibilities in respect of safeguarding children and young people

 - ensure appropriate action is taken in the event of all incidents or concerns, from lower-level concerns and poor practice to more serious abuse,